 |Glue & Blue|

-Manufacturers who wish to have their beacons checked by Google engineers should send samples for testing.
-Before sending your beacons, you can perform some basic validation checks using Eddystone Validator.
-Note that your own use of this tool does not constitute any kind of certification.
+Google no longer validates beacons for manufacturers directly, however you can still carry out your own validation checks using the Eddystone Validator.
+Note that your own use of this tool does not constitute any kind of certification by Google.